Open menu

-Over the years the community managed to successfully combat the majority of Magento speed issues using a variety of tools.
-Most of them boil down to cache management, profiling, and manual bottleneck fixes.
+Over the years, the community managed to successfully combat the majority of Magento speed issues using a variety of tools.
+Most of the problems boil down to cache management, profiling, and manual bottleneck fixes.

-When it comes to speed issues, lots of developers are tempted to turn to caching to mitigate sudden performance drops.
-It’s a common misconception even among developers but cache almost never equals speed.
-It’s a great tool to deal with other Magento (both 1.9 and 2.x) inefficiencies such as cache swelling and file fetching, but cache doesn’t make your whole store faster.
+When it comes to a store's speed issues, lots of developers are tempted to turn to caching to mitigate sudden performance drops.
+It's a common misconception even among developers, but cache almost never equals load speed.
+It's a great tool for dealing with other Magento inefficiencies, such as cache swelling and file fetching.
+But cache doesn’t make your whole store faster.

-It’s only used to facilitate cached content delivery.
-And, of course, Magento doesn’t cache the Shopping Cart (for obvious reasons).
-Magento Add to Cart logic and Cart View itself both need to stay dynamic throughout the whole user experience.
+It's only used to facilitate website content delivery.
+And, of course, Magento doesn't cache the Shopping Cart (for obvious reasons).
+Magento 2 Add to Cart logic and Cart View itself both need to stay dynamic throughout the whole user experience.

-Users need the ability to add or remove products from the cart at any time during shopping to apply promo codes, change delivery or payment options, or in any other way change your store content.
+Users need the ability to add or remove products from the cart at any time during shopping, apply promo codes, change the delivery or payment method, or in any other way, change your store content.

-Both Magento 1.9 and Magento 2 Add to Cart can be slow.
-In part, this is because neither of them caches Cart contents or Add to Cart functionality.
-But even uncached content should still load in less than 1 second.
+Both Magento 1.x and Magento 2.x Add to Cart can be slow.
+Even though the platform doesn’t cache Cart contents or Add to Cart, the uncached content should still load in less than 1 second.

-💡 To find out the real cause of the problem, you’ll need to examine two possible bottlenecks: hosting and code manually.
-If you struggle with a lack of expertise, our development team will help.
+Why is your Magento Add to Cart very slow?
+To find out the real cause of the problem, you'll need to manually examine two possible bottlenecks: hosting and code.
+If you struggle with a lack of expertise, our will help.

-There are a number of reasons why something can go wrong:
+Here is a list of the top reasons why something can go south:

 • template inefficiencies;